Gerkinfeltser/image-metadata-display/README.md

 # Image Metadata Display Extension for VSCode

 This extension for Visual Studio Code allows users to view metadata of PNG images directly within the editor.
 With a simple command, you can inspect the embedded metadata of any PNG file in your workspace.
 It was originally created for easily inspecting [ComfyUI](https://github.com/comfyanonymous/ComfyUI) images' metadata from within VSCode.
+Special thanks to ChatGPT for all the assistance.

 ## Features